replicatedhq/kURL/ARCHITECTURE.md

 Operations that are performed in the join script include installing host packages or Kustomizing the Kubernetes distribution.

+#### addon_post_init

+Operations that are performed in the post-init script include but not limited to configuring other add-on resources.

 #### addon_outro

 Print end-user messages to the screen.